idvorkin/idvorkin.github.io/_td/irl.md

 ### Meditation

+{%include summarize-page.html src="/siy" %}

+**OLD**

 I used to have a complex meditation routine, which was very "focused", but had too much complexity.
 I skipped it and now use headspace, and do it slouching in a chair.
 Huge improvement.

-Also, if you're interested in why start meditating, read "Search Inside Yourself"

-**OLD**

 I meditate kneeling (Seiza) and have two benches.
-Meditation benches are over priced, but if it improves my emotional health (and it's supposed to) it's worth it.
+Meditation benches are overpriced, but if it improves my emotional health (and it's supposed to) it's worth it.

 Even though this is folding, this is my permanent bench: